Future Horizons – Careers programme Year 7 – Year 13

 • Gap Year Information and Opportunities – Omio,VSO,UCAS

-As part of our commitment to providing our pupils with the greatest level of careers guidance and the full range of education, training and employment pathways, we fully welcome the opportunity for external providers to speak with our pupils, parents and staff.
-We have an established relationship with a range of providers, and we would be very happy to consider requests from any provider of further and higher education, whether in relation to academic, vocational or technical pathways and apprenticeships.
+As part of our commitment to providing pupils with high-quality careers guidance and access to the full range of education, training and employment pathways, Beechen Cliff School fully welcomes the opportunity for external providers to speak with our pupils, parents, and staff.

-Opportunities may include school assemblies to year groups and other specific pupil groups or offering participation in events and activities as part of the Future Horizons programme.
-The quality and impact of the programme is monitored by Senior Leadership and the School Governors.
-All requests will be considered based on the quality and impact of the proposed activity, staffing availability, or disruption to already planned activities and assessments.
-Beechen Cliff will endeavour to offer suitable space; for example the school hall, for the purposes of agreed activities once approval has been granted.
+All requests for access will be considered based on the quality and relevance of the proposed activity, staffing availability, and the potential for disruption to planned school activities or assessments.
+Beechen Cliff School will endeavour to offer suitable facilities, such as the school hall, classrooms, or meeting spaces, for agreed activities once approval has been granted.

-In the first instance, requests for access should be sent to Emma Pascoe (Head of Careers) epascoe@beechencliff.org.uk
+In the first instance, requests for access should be sent to Emma Pascoe (Head of Futures) careers@beechencliff.mnsp.org.uk

 Links to our other Careers Pages